-The MCQ Core Group convenes shortly after each written paper when each question is reviewed.
-Candidate feedback on specific questions is discussed carefully and taken into consideration where the group determines it is appropriate.
-The latest three sittings have continued the historical trend of MTF questions appearing robust, performing well and demonstrating consistent psychometric statistics of reliability.
+The MCQ Core Group convenes shortly after each written paper when each question stem is reviewed along with any candidate feedback on specific questions.
+The latest three sittings have continued the historical trend of MTF questions appearing robust, performing well and/or being positive discriminators.
 The SBA sections continue to include a number of new questions that have been through a rigorous quality assurance process by the MCQ Core Group.
 The SBAs consistently perform well, with the best answer almost always chosen by the highest percentage of candidates.
+In the few questions where this appears not the case, the Core Group once again ensure that the question is sound before allowing it to remain part of that examination.